merge/skulls/README.md

 ## Flashing the coreboot / SeaBIOS image
-When __upgrading__ to a new version, for example when a new [SeaBIOS](https://seabios.org/Releases) version is available, only this has to be done.
+When __upgrading__ to a new version, for example when a new [SeaBIOS](https://seabios.org/Releases) version is available, only the "upper" 4MB chip has to be written.

 Download the latest release image we provide here and flash it: